 2 The second way is to stop doing the jobs and take time out to play with them.

-This can be a challenge for parents… to stop, as they see all the jobs still to be done!
+This can be a challenge for parents… to just stop —- as you see all the jobs still to be done!
 However, I can tell you that when you invest as little as 10 minutes focused time playing with your child, they are happy and much less likely to be demanding.

 So in your busy week ahead….
 Remember to Play!